-42. Through Sunday, November 8th, spectators are prohibited from attending any sporting event or practice, except in the case of athletes ages ten (10) or younger.
-One (1) parent or guardian of an athlete age ten (10) or younger may be present at a sporting event or practice.
-Effective Monday, November 9th, spectators are prohibited from attending sporting events or practices for athletes over the age of eighteen (18).
+43. Spectators are prohibited from attending sporting events or practices for athletes over the age of eighteen (18).
 For sporting events or practices with athletes under the age of eighteen (18), no more than two (2) parents or guardians of the athlete and the athlete's siblings may be present.

-Restricting Interstate High- and Moderate-Risk Sporting Events
+Restricting Interstate High-and Moderate-Risk Sporting Events

-43. Effective Monday, November 9th, all high- and moderate-risk sports teams and groups are prohibited from participating in tournaments, matches, games, competitions, practices, etc. with out-of-state teams or sporting groups, except for professional and intercollegiate athletic programs.
+44. All high- and moderate-risk sports teams and groups are prohibited from participating in tournaments, matches, games, competitions, practices, etc. with out-of-state teams or sporting groups, except for professional and intercollegiate athletic programs.
 A list of high- and moderate-risk sports can be found at: https://reopeningri.com/parks-recreation.